S3umish/Sunitee.github.io/_posts/2021-02-27-what_happens_when_you_click_a_button_on_your_form.markdown

 * First, the browser sends a **GET**request to the server.,http://127.0.0.1:3000/enrollments/new

-* Then, Rails, gets the request and follows what method was listed (get, delete, post, etc) and tries to match it with the appropriate  path helper **new_enrollment_path**
+* Then, Rails, gets the request and follows what method was listed (get, delete, post, etc) and tries to match it with the appropriate  route.

 * Once it finds the correct route,**/enrollments/new** it maps to the appropriate method in the controller action and calls on that , **enrollments#new**  and method **def new**